joker-b/botzo/_drafts/README.md

 # Notes from my calendar

-* The Nature of Hierarchies (how nature likes them)
+* The Nature of Hierarchies (how nature likes them) -- this affects rendering, too: affect rendering, but really... are stories "data amplification" of higher-level truths, that need fine-detail narrative to be comprehensible?
+Is this true for narratives and art in general?

+* New ways of seeing mean new ways of feeling - D. Hockney

 * Cargo Cult Tasks -- make-work but more.